The Remarkable Story of Cuff Slocum

 By David C. Cole

-Brought to New England around 1720 as a 12 or 13-year-old African slave, Cuff Slocum managed to earn his freedom, marry a Native American woman and, together with her, raise ten healthy children and purchase two large farm properties before his death in 1772.
-Three deeds and a will provide critical reference points for this story, but there is much more to be gleaned from his own records, the records of those with whom he interacted and various documents that give insight into the conditions of the times in which he lived.
+We still know essentially nothing about Cuff Slocum’s early life in Africa except that his first name (a version of the name Kofi) indicates that he was from the Ashanti area of West Africa and that he was brought to Newport on a slave ship.
+But after he arrived in North America the picture changes.
+Three deeds and a will provide critical reference points for this story, but there is much more to be gleaned from his own records, the records of those with whom he interacted as well as various studies that give insight into the conditions of the times and places in which he lived.
 All of these provide us with a fascinating and inspiring story.

-The first recorded document about Cuff Slocum is the bill of sale in 1742 transferring his ownership as a slave from Ebenezer Slocum to John Slocum.
-The next records are the registration of his intentions to marry Ruth Moses in 1746 and their marriage in 1747.
+The first recorded document about Cuff Slocum is the bill of sale in 1742 transferring his ownership as a slave from Ebenezer Slocum to John Slocum, Dartmouth, Massachusetts residents.
+The next records are the registration of Cuff’s intentions to marry Ruth Moses in 1746 and their marriage in 1747.
 The Dartmouth Vital Records record the birth of their first child, David in 1747 in Dartmouth, but there are no official records beyond that.
-Family records, however, show the rest of their nine children born between 1748 and 1766 but do not indicate where those births occurred.
-Other evidence suggests that the second son, Jonathan was born in Dartmouth and that the other eight children were born on Cuttyhunk Island.
+Cuff Family records, however, show the date, but not the place, of the births of the other eight children born between 1748 and 1766.
+Other evidence suggests that the second son, Jonathan was born in Dartmouth and that the other eight children were born on Cuttyhunk Island off the South Coast of Massachusetts.

-A deed from the office of the Town Clerk of Glocester, Rhode Island records that in 1762 Cuff and Ruth purchased a 156-acre property in northwest Rhode Island from Nicholas Lapham of Dartmouth Massachusetts.
-Another deed registered in Bristol County, Massachusetts in 1766 records the purchase of a 120-acre farm in Dartmouth from David Brownell, also of Dartmouth.
-Finally, there is Cuff Slocum’s will in which he declares that John Slocum set him free.
+A property deed from the office of the Town Clerk of Glocester, Rhode Island records that in 1762 Cuff and Ruth purchased a 156-acre property in northwest Rhode Island from Nicholas Lapham of Dartmouth, Massachusetts.
+Another deed registered in Bristol County, Massachusetts in 1766 records Cuff’s purchase of a 120-acre farm in Dartmouth from David Brownell, also of Dartmouth.
+Finally, Cuff Slocum’s will declares that John Slocum set him free.
 He therein bequeaths his Glocester property to his two older sons, David and Jonathan, and his Dartmouth farm to his two younger sons, John and Paul.

-There are three other important sources of information about Cuff Slocum.
-The first is a mention of him in the first biography about his son Paul Cuffe written in 1807.The second is an Exercise Book that belonged to Cuff Slocum in which he and others made notes and scribbles about events in his life and that of his family.The third item is a statement written by Ruth Cuffe, daughter of David Cuffe, in 1851 that records a story she had heard a half century before relating the story of the circumstances surrounding her grandfather’s gaining his freedom and of his later marriage to Ruth Moses.Finally, there are more recent publications that provide information on the conditions of the times and places where Cuff Slocum and his family lived that provide useful background and supplements to this story.
+We have three other important sources of information about Cuff Slocum.
+The first is a mention of him in the first biography about his son Paul Cuffe written in 1807.The second is an Exercise Book that belonged to Cuff Slocum in which he and others made notes and scribbles about events in his life and that of his family.The third item is a statement written by Ruth Cuffe, daughter of David Cuffe, in 1851 that records a story she had heard a half century before relating the circumstances surrounding her grandfather’s gaining his freedom and of his later marriage to Ruth Moses.Finally, there are more recent publications that provide information on the conditions of the times and places where Cuff Slocum and his family lived that give useful background and supplements to this story.

 The Deed of Sale and Becoming a Free Man

-There is a statement at the beginning of Cuff Slocum’s will as follows: “I Cuf Slocum formerly a cervant of John Slocum and thence by him sett free and now a free man” that makes clear it was John Slocum who freed him, but does not provide a date for when this occurred or what were the steps that led to his freedom.
+There is a statement at the beginning of Cuff Slocum’s will as follows: “I Cuf Slocum formerly a cervant of John Slocum and thence by him sett free and now a free man” that makes clear it was John Slocum who freed him.
+It also suggests that John Slocum may have treated him more like a servant than a slave.
+The statement in his will does not provide any further information as to what the steps were that led to his freedom.

 Our hypothesis is that John Slocum attributed earnings or value of work to Cuff at a rate of £50 per year so that after three years this would match his purchase price.
 This would be consistent with the statement by a granddaughter of Cuff Slocum, Ruth Cuffe, recounting a story that had been told to her many years before about how her grandfather was freed.In it she stated, “when grandfather Cuffe had worked long enough to pay for himself then his master freed him.”